2008 California Proposition 8: Results

 On the early morning hours of November 5, 2008, KGO-TV reported, with 92% of all precincts reporting, and The Associated Press (AP) reported, with 95% of all precincts reporting, that Proposition 8 had passed.
-According to the AP, with some provisional and absentee ballots were yet to be counted, but based on trends and the locations of outstanding votes, that Proposition 8's margin of support was secure.
+According to the AP, some provisional and absentee ballots were yet to be counted, but based on trends and the locations of outstanding votes, Proposition 8's margin of support was secure.

 Amending the California Constitution by voter initiative requires a simple majority to be enacted.

 Edison/Mitofsky conducted an exit poll on behalf of the National Election Pool which is the only source of data on voter demographics in California in the 2008 election.
 The statistical trends from the exit poll of 2,240 voters suggested that an array of voters came out both in opposition to and in support of Proposition 8, with no single demographic group making up most of either the Yes or No vote.
 The National Election Pool poll showed that support for Proposition 8 was strong amongst African American voters, interviewed in the exit poll with 70% in favor, more than any other racial group.
 Their support was considered crucial to the proposition's passing, since African Americans made up an unusually larger percentage of voters that year, due to the presence of Barack Obama on the ballot.
 Polls by both the Associated Press and CNN mirrored this data, reporting support among black voters to be at 70% and 75%, respectively.
 A later study by the National Gay and Lesbian Task Force (NGLTF), examining the black vote only from five counties within the state, suggested that black support was closer to 58%.

 Hispanic and Latino voters also voted for Proposition 8.

 Those who described themselves as religious were the strongest supporters of Prop 8.
 According to the NGLTF study, self-identified Catholics and Protestants supported Prop 8 by measures of 55% and 66%, respectively, while Jews overwhelmingly opposed it, with support at only 17%.
 Young voters were more likely to have voted against the ballot measure than older voters, while Republicans were more likely to have supported the measure than were Democrats.